IoT-study-project/IoT-REST/README.md

   'token': validJwtToken
 }`
 ## /pair-device [POST]
 To be called from mobile app.
 Enables pairing.
-Awaits for /pair-me request from embedded system [below]
+Awaits for /pair-me request from IoT device [below]
 ### Required headers
 `{
   'Authorization': 'Bearer ' + validJwtToken